SteveJustin1963/tec-MINT/README.md

    in a ridiculous helmet,
    quill in hand, proudly declaring:)

-   " 'Tis but a halibut code will be good enough for Jehovah!"
+   " `Tis but mīn code of halibut that shall suffice for Jehovah!"

 ```